MicrosoftDocs/dynamics365smb-docs/financials/admin-how-to-prepare-a-configuration-package.md

 ### To filter and review your dataset
 1. To filter to a certain set of records to include in the package, on the **Lines** tab, choose the **Filters** action, and then specify the appropriate filter values.
 2. On the package card, on the **Lines** tab, choose the **Export to Excel** action.

-    Confirm the messages that enable the export of data to Excel.
+3. Confirm the messages that enable the export of data to Excel.
 The named .xlsx file opens.
 Review the records that have been exported.
-3. Close Excel.
+4. Close Excel.

 ### To include a template for application to a table
 For certain tables, such a table that will contain master data, you can specify a template to apply to the data.
 The template can include the required fields that you want to apply to all master data and that you never want to vary.
 For example, you can create a template that can be used with customer data.
 The template can contain all the required fields, which then enables consistent import of standardized information.
 Information that cannot be standardized, such as customer name, is then treated when you do an import of customer data.

 1. In the **Config.
 Package Card** window, select a table, and then choose the **Data Template** field.

-    A list of templates is displayed that are based on the table.
+A list of templates based on the table is displayed.
 2. Select a template, and then choose the **OK** button.

 After the package is complete, following the next procedure to save the package to a file.
 You can then give the package to a customer or partner to use.